 What scale are the data for grid map 093G7 producted at?
-Since 093G7 is does not follow any of the naming conventions we have seen thus far (NTS or BC TRIM), there is no way of knowing what data set or scale of data is referenced.
+As 093G7 does not follow any of the naming conventions we have seen thus far (NTS or BC TRIM), there is no way of knowing what data set or scale of data is referenced.
 If the naming conventions were correctly written, then 093G07 is 1:50,000 NTS and 093G007 is BC Trim 1:20,000 data.
 Note the two digits for the sixteen 1:50,000 sheets, and the three digits for the 100 TRIM sheets.
 TRIM map sheet numbers are also written as 093G.007 using a period before the sheet number.

-Just to add to the mix: You may still find 1:50,000 scale paper maps from the NTS system in east and west sheets.
-For example, 093G16E and 093G16W were printed at a time when the convention of splitting the 1:50,000 sheets into halves were in use.
-This map sheet was never updated.
+To add to the mix: You may still find 1:50,000 scale paper maps from the NTS system in east and west sheets.
+For example, 093G16E and 093G16W were printed at a time when they split the 1:50,000 sheets into E and W halves.
+This map sheet was possibly never updated.

 4. Scale and Digital Maps

 Canada’s national topographic map scales are 1:50,000 and 1:250,000.
 BC’s topographic map scale is 1:20,000.

-Examine the spatial data at different production scales all together in one Map Document file in Arcmap:
+Examine the spatial data at different production scales together in one Map Document in Arcmap:

 - In ArcMap: File –> Open L:\labs\geog205\topo_map\mapscales.mxd (just click No to Save Changes when prompted).

 - Then save this map file as you have done before: File->Save As (to your local folder as mymapscales.mxd).

 The red rectangle Extent is the same extent as the figure above.